AikoMidori/steam-library/README.md

 ------------------------------------------------------------------------------------------------------------------

-### Beta Update 0.2.0
+### Update 1.0.0

 **What's New?**

     A complete new release of the Steam Library with many features from user requests.

-    Here's what new in version 0.2.0:
+    Here's what new in version 1.0.0:
+        - Added a whole bunch of new color options.
-        - Added Config file to make changes to the library.
+        - Added many new features for you to change.
-        - Changed RGB color code to Hex.
         - Cleaned up the code and performance boost.
+        - Merged with the latest Beta release.
-        - Final stage of Beta testing.
+        - From Beta to Stable release.

     Coming Soon:
-        - The ability to change Games Grid
+        - The ability to change Games Grid (delayed)
-        - Offline mode for when your cat ate the Internet Cable :'D
-        - Going out of Beta.

     Everything has been written from scratch, and there is so much more to come!
     Keep up to date for the latest changes.